jamie33o/Project2/README.md

   - Play a fun and interactive online quiz game.
   - Quickly understand how to play.
-  - Test their knowledge of multiple random catagories .
   - Challenge themselves by answering a series of quiz questions.
   - Play the game as often as desired with a easy "play again" option.
   - Learn interesting facts and trivia.